seititaba/locker/README.md

 A locker is the name of a system that is used to control water flow.
 For lack of better naming, it will be used as a alias to "eclusa" (portuguese).
 The locker will control personal flow in and out from our shop.

+The first verion has two slide doors, room light, QRCode reading indicators, and logo light.
+It is controlled by an Arduino UNO and a Web interface.
+It's uses php to call python and send commands over serial COM to UNO.

-At first, we will develope ours system using an Arduino UNO for prototyping.
-For future work, it will be developed a Raspberry PI version, that will be the first release.
+This was the very first prototype.
+And for future work, it will be developed a new version with Raspberry PI, and 3D printed parts.

 ## Getting Started